aksommerville/penance/README.md

 Week:
 - [x] Candles to light.
+- [ ] Editing map commands is broken, they aren't saving.
+- [ ] Don't put anything burnable on the borders.
 - [ ] Sound effects.
 - [ ] Allow hazard sprites to indicate explicit rejection direction.
 - [ ] Fireworks when transforming to/from animal.
 - [ ] Challenges:
 - - [ ] Wind that toggles on and off, so you have to turn into a flower when it's on.
-- - [ ] Aiming cannon.
-Turn into a ghost and make it aim at a switch.
-- - [ ] Fly across water.
-Teach bird spell.
-- - [ ] Cross wall.
-Teach ghost spell.
-- - [ ] Locked door, but not the one on the temple.
 - - [ ] Bullet hell that only a turtle can get thru alive.
 - - [ ] Multiple switches that you can't get between them fast enough, unless you're a rabbit.
 Introduce the switches first with an easier challenge.